noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.13.4.

-A map showing a 2011 survey of suitable black oystercatcher habitat (orange) along the coast of the Channel Islands and Southern to Central California.
+A map showing the location of suitable habitat (orange) for black oystercatchers (*Haematopus bachmani*) along the coast of the Channel Islands and the mainland from Southern to Central  California.
+The density of oystercatchers at different locations in 2011 is shown by the diameter of the purple circles.
 Figure credit: Modified from Weinstein et al. 2014.

 ### Details